In the guide

 The Consumers, Estate Agents and Redress Act 2007 places a requirement on estate agents to belong to an approved redress scheme.
 Letting agents and property management companies in England are similarly required to belong to an approved redress scheme under the Redress Schemes for Letting Agency Work and Property Management Work (Requirement to belong to a Scheme etc) (England) Order 2014.
 The current approved schemes are operated by The Property Ombudsman Limited and the Property Redress Scheme.
 Further information on the redress schemes can be found on the GOV.UK website.

 Property agents (those who engage in letting agency or property management work) in England are required to belong to an approved client money protection scheme.
-There are requirements to display membership certificates and to notify clients of any changes regarding membership of a scheme.
+There are requirements to display membership certificates, to inform clients of which scheme they belong to, and to notify clients of any changes regarding membership of a scheme.
 Guidance on client money protection is available on the GOV.UK website.

 Under the Town and Country Planning (Control of Advertisements) Regulations 1992, the display of temporary 'For Sale', 'To Let' or 'Sold' boards is allowed by way of a 'deemed planning consent', providing certain criteria regarding maximum size etc are met.
 Once a sale has gone through, or a premises has been let, a sign such as 'Sold' or 'Let' may only be displayed for a maximum of 14 days.
 See Outdoor Advertisements and Signs: a Guide for Advertisers, published by the Ministry of Housing, Communities and Local Government (which was known as the Department for Communities and Local Government at the time), for more information.